troclaux/notes/aws.md

 - allows management of permissions
 - AWS organizations Service Control Policies (SCPs): centrally manage and restrict permissions across all accounts
   - SCPs do not grand permissions, they **limit** them
-  - does not apply to master account
+  - does not apply to management account
   - applies to all the users and roles of the account, including root
 - api is available to automate aws account creation

 - Organizational Unit (OU): used to group accounts within the organization

+## aws prescriptive guidance

+TODO

 ## aws professional services and partner network

 > global group of experts available to work alongside your team and help achieve cloud goals faster

 - often partner with APN (Aws Partner Network) members
-- APN: global community of partners that help customers build, market and sell their offerings on aws
+- APN (Aws Partner Network): global community of partners that help customers build, market and sell their offerings on aws
   - offerings = products, services or solutions that apn provides to customers using aws infrastructure
 - types of APN partners
   - APN technology partners: provide hardware, connectivity or software solutions